kusakewang/GettingandCleaningData/README.md

-# GettingandCleaningData Project
+# Getting and CleaningData Project
 According to the project requirement, by using the data from

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-I create a R script called run_analysis.R that does the following.
+I create a R script called run_analysis.R that does the following 5 steps.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.